top of page

 Your dynamic stretching routine:

-These are the dynamic stretches I have used to the past 10 years and I find them to be absolutely perfect.
-They teach your muscles to relax and contract at the right time, by putting your body in a position where the right muscle is stretches whilst the right muscle contracts.
-This routine also stretches every muscle in your body which is used in running and gets them to contract right after to teach your muscles how to work with maximal efficiency.
+These are the dynamic stretches I have used for the past 10 years and I find them to be perfect.
+They teach your muscles to relax and contract at the right time, by putting your body in a position where the right muscle is stretched whilst the right muscle contracts.
+This routine also stretches every muscle in your body that is used in running and gets them to contract right after to teach your muscles how to work with maximal efficiency.

-Now, its time for your warm up drills to get your primed for running.
+Now, it's time for your warm-up drills to get you primed for running.

-Warm up drills for running get your body primed and ready to run faster, they activate and train your fast twitch muscle fibres to improve your sprint speed.
-They also exaggerated perfect running form to get your body to a point where you can run with better economy.
+Warm-up drills for running get your body primed and ready to run faster, they activate and train your fast twitch muscle fibers to improve your sprint speed.
+They also exaggerated perfect running form to get your body to a point where you can run with a better economy.

-Warm up running drills are an absolutely vital way to improve your running form and develop your sprint speed.
-For sprinters a huge chunk of their sessions are dedicated to running form drills and focusing on doing these drills as perfectly as possible.
-You can really train your fast twitch muscle fibres with these drills and you train them in position which you are not able to get in when just running.
+Warm-up running drills are a vital way to improve your running form and develop your sprint speed.
+For sprinters, a huge chunk of their sessions are dedicated to running form drills and focusing on doing these drills as perfectly as possible.
+You can train your fast twitch muscle fibers with these drills in a position that you are not able to get in when just running.
 This means you training muscle fibres which are not usually trained so you can improve your ability to recruit these fast twitch muscle fibres and then you can use them to get a stronger, more powerful, longer stride.

 • Improved athletic performance